timotejroiko/astrobot-docs/README.md

 Examples:

-* `.help` - shows the interactive help menu and displays available options
+* `/help` - shows the interactive help menu and displays available options
 * `click on the "Charting Commands" button` - enters the "Charting Commands" section
 * `click on the "Newchart" button` - enters the "Newchart" section
 * `click on the "Back" button` - goes back to the "Charting Commands" section